Defining Group Sequential Boundaries with rpact

 Designs with futility interim analyses only

-Such designs can be implemented by using a user-defined \(\alpha\)-spending function which spends all of the Type I error at the final analysis.
+Designs which only use interim analyses for potential futility stopping can be implemented by using a user-defined \(\alpha\)-spending function which spends all of the Type I error at the final analysis.
 Note that such designs do not allow stopping for efficacy regardless how persuasive the effect is.

 # Example: non-binding futility boundary using an O'Brien & Fleming type